 He plans to eventually donate most of his wealth, and is especially interested in high-impact charities working to safeguard the long-term future of humanity.

-This all started when Sam met Will MacAskill — co-founder of the Centre for Effective Altruism and 80,000 Hours — in 2013.
+Our involvement started when Sam met Will MacAskill — co-founder of the Centre for Effective Altruism and 80,000 Hours — in 2013.
 Will had just given a talk about some of the ideas behind 80,000 Hours, including the idea of having a positive impact through earning to give.
-For Sam, the idea that it was enabling positive change that mattered — not whether he was the one to create the change with his own hands — was compelling and inspiring.
-He figured that if he could fund several people more qualified than he was to do work that made the world a better place, that might be better than trying to do the work himself.
+Sam was convinced by the idea that it mattered less that he drove positive change directly than that he enabled positive change to happen.
+(Today, he remains a fan of our podcast!)

-After working briefly at the Centre for Effective Altruism (our parent organisation) in 2017, Sam realised that there might be even better opportunities to apply the trading techniques he learned at Jane Street within cryptocurrencies.
+In 2017 Sam realised that there might be even better opportunities to apply the trading techniques he learned at Jane Street within cryptocurrencies.
 Along with others who were also interested in effective altruism, he founded the cryptocurrency trading firm Alameda Research, which is now one of the largest global cryptocurrency market makers.

 Sam is now a pioneer in decentralised finance, was named a Forbes 30 under 30, and runs FTX, a global cryptocurrency exchange specialising in derivatives that he began in 2019.
 FTX is one of the largest cryptocurrency exchanges and routinely has a daily trading volume in the tens of billions.
 The FTX Foundation allocates 1% of net fees on FTX to effective charities, and has directed over $3 million so far.